-Jira is crucial for testers and developers to collaborate.
-When used for Defect Management, testers and developers log issue types, often of type “bug” in Jira.
-Whether you use Jira Cloud, Jira Data Center, or Jira Server, you can integrate Functionize with your Jira projects.
+Jira is a vital tool for testers and developers to collaborate.
+In Defect Management, users often log issue types, typically labeled as a 'bug' in Jira.
+Whether you're using Jira Cloud, Jira Data Center, or Jira Server, you can integrate Functionize with your Jira projects.

-Set up the integration to map your custom Jira Issue Type for defects to the appropriate project.
-This is a many to many relationship where you can submit defects from Functionize to multiple Jira Projects or Issue Types.
+Configure the integration to map your Jira Issue Type for defects to the corresponding Functionize project.
+This establishes a many-to-many relationship, allowing you to submit defects from Functionize to multiple Jira Projects or Issue Types.

 Setup the Jira Integration